juba/rmdformats/README.md

 ![CRAN Downloads](https://cranlogs.r-pkg.org/badges/last-month/rmdformats)
 [![R build status](https://github.com/juba/rmdformats/workflows/R-CMD-check/badge.svg)](https://github.com/juba/rmdformats/actions?query=workflow%3AR-CMD-check)

+**Quarto users : ** these templates are only suitable for RMarkdown documents.
+I published one quarto custom format called [bookup](https://github.com/juba/bookup-html) which is a porting of the `robobook` template.

 This R package provides ready-to-use HTML output formats and templates for RMarkdown documents.
 The goal is to produce clean documents "out of the box", with or without the RStudio IDE.